Vijithaa-2005/PowerBIproject/README.md

 Step 12 : In the report view, under the insert tab, using shapes option from elements group a rectangle was inserted was added to the report design area.

-Step 13 : Create a Newcolumn named currency Exchange Rate Table
+Step 13 : Create a Newcolumn named Sales in USD

 for creating NewColumn following DAX expression was written;